 This fact plays against their survival.
 Their populations have been decimated by various factors, including poachers, and it is difficult to find a specimen in the wild that is more than 25 years old.

-✅ The pexe boi in times of trough and crescendo.
+✅ The manatee in times of trough and crescendo.

 The manatee lives in bodies of water that change with variations in the flow of rivers or lakes.

-In times of flood, when rivers and floodplains form an interconnected body of water, manatees remain within the floodplain lakes, where the water current is weak and aquatic macrophytic plants are abundant, which constitute their main forage.
+In times of flood, when rivers and floodplains form an interconnected body of water, manatees remain within the floodplain lakes, where the water current is weak and aquatic macrophytic plants are abundant, constituting their main forage.

-In the times of the emptying of the rivers, and the waters go down and most of the lakes are reduced, it is the time of migration.
+In the season when the rivers empty and the waters drop and most of the lakes are reduced, it is the time for migration.

-When the dry season approaches, the manatee leaves its usual places of life during the season of abundant water, and migrates to other more favorable habitats, seeking refuge.
+As the dry season approaches, the manatee leaves its usual living areas during the season of abundant water, and migrates to other more favorable habitats, seeking refuge.

-If they stay, and do not migrate, they will become very vulnerable to their predators, the indigenous and commercial hunters, the jaguar that stalks them, the nets of commercial fishermen, and the passing speedboats that run over them (what they call “incidental mortality”).
+If they stay and do not migrate, they will become very vulnerable to their predators, the indigenous and commercial hunters, the jaguar that stalks them, the nets of commercial fishermen, and the passing speedboats that run over them (what is called “incidental mortality”).

 Moraes-Arraut and his research group (2017) put forward the thesis that the manatee possesses an updatable cognitive map of its environment, and that it is behaviorally plastic, i.e. flexible.

-With this ultra-perceptive faculty, the manatee can monitor the depth of the river to begin the migration, as the body of water begins to empty while the macrophyte plants, on which it fed, die.
+With this ultra-perceptive faculty, the manatee can monitor the depth of the river to begin the migration as the body of water begins to empty, while the macrophyte plants, on which it feeds, die.

 In general, relatively little is known about the manatee, and it has not been possible to estimate the existing population in most rivers of the Amazon basin (Silva, Montes, Elías 2014).